Becoming a childminder

 1 Pre-registration meeting

 Attending a pre-registration meeting will provide you with all the information you need.
 This includes training courses, awareness of the environment, legal responsibilities and sharing experiences.
-Attending these will help you make an informed decision whether you wish to continue the training.
+Attending these will help you decide whether you wish to continue the training.

 To book your place please contact Families Information Service